MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 3. Navigate to **Surface Hub** > **Apps & features**.
 4. Select **Open Store** and search for the app you're looking for.

-### Download app packages from Microsoft Store via WinGet

-> [!NOTE]
-> Currently, Surface Hub only supports offline-licensed apps available through the Microsoft Store.
-App developers set offline-license availability when they submit apps.

-As [described earlier](#browse-apps-for-surface-hub), find and acquire the app you want, then download:

-- The offline-licensed app package (either an .appx or an .appxbundle)
-- The *unencoded* license file (if you're using provisioning packages to install the app)
-- The *encoded* license file (if you're using MDM to distribute the app)
-- Any necessary dependency files

 ### Install offline-licensed apps via provisioning package

 You can manually install offline-licensed apps on Surface Hubs using provisioning packages.
 Use Windows Imaging and Configuration Designer (ICD) to create a provisioning package containing the app package and *unencoded* license file that you downloaded via WinGet.
 For more information, see [Create provisioning packages for Surface Hub](provisioning-packages-for-certificates-surface-hub.md).